Nature of our Private Client services

 Our policy outlines the principles upon which Church House engages with shareholders in its investment strategy, monitors the companies with which it has invested, how it conducts dialogue with them, its policy for exercising voting rights and how it communicates with relevant stakeholders and other shareholders.

 Obligations relating to shareholder engagement and transparency under the EU Shareholder Rights Directive II was implemented in the UK from 10 June 2019 and specific rules relating to UK asset management firms are included in the Financial Conduct Authority's Conduct of Business Rules.
-Church House is required to develop and publicly disclose an engagement policy that complies with these requirements.
-We are currently in the process of developing an engagement policy and will update our website in due course.
+Our Engagement Policy also includes details of our voting activity, together with explanations of our most significant votes.

 Environmental, Social & Governance Policy